 Because sympathetic nervous pain is not easily treated by pain medication, blocks are considered a very effective and beneficial treatment option.

-The sympathetic chain is a series of nerve that carry pain signals to the lower extremities.
+The sympathetic chain is a series of nerves that carry pain signals to the lower extremities.
 When these nerves become irritated or injured, the blood supply is often affected, which can produce pain in the limbs.

 First, the patient will be numbed using a local anesthetic.
 When the patient is satisfactorily numb, a needle is placed near the ganglion.
 A mixture of local anesthetic and a corticosteroid will be injected using fluoroscopic guidance to ensure proper needle placement.
-The entire procedure takes about 15 minutes, after which, the physician will monitor the patient’s pain levels to see how effective the block was.
+The entire procedure takes about 15 minutes, after which the physician will monitor the patient’s pain levels to see how effective the block was.